johnstewartepfl/projet-prog/README.md

 ## Usage

-1. Ensure you have the required dependencies installed: NumPy, RDKit, and PuLP.
+1. Ensure you have the required dependencies installed: NumPy, RDKit, and PuLP, PIL, rxnmapper, IPython, request and Rxn-INSIGHT.
 2. Run the Python script chemical_equation_equilibrator.py.
-3. Follow the prompts to input the number of reactants and products, as well as the SMILES strings for each.
+3. Follow the prompts to input the number of reactants and products, as well as the SMILES or names strings for each.
-4. The program will automatically balance the chemical equation and display the balanced reaction.
+4. The program will automatically balance the chemical equation.
+5. It will display the balanced reaction.
+6. It will display the standard free gibbs energy.

 ##  Reference